Parity-dependent state transfer for direct entanglement generation: Results

-We demonstrate this process for a chain of three qubits $\text{q}_5$, $\text{q}_6$ and $\text{q}_1$, using the gate sequence shown in the inset of Fig.~\ref{fig:GHZ}\textbf{e}.
-These qubits were chosen to mitigate the adverse impact of decoherence and residual ZZ interactions.
+We demonstrate this process for a chain of three qubits $\text{q}_5$, $\text{q}_6$ and $\text{q}_1$, using the gate sequence shown in the inset of Fig.~\ref{fig:GHZ}\textbf{e}, where the PST operation lasts $\tau=\SI{390}{\nano\second}$.
+These qubits were chosen to mitigate the adverse impact of residual ZZ interactions, which would affect the PST operation as well as single-qubit gate fidelities.
 All qubits are prepared in an equal superposition state $\ket{+_x}$ by applying Hadamard gates.
 Applying a single PST operation entangles the state of the qubits by imparting parity-dependent phases to each of the computational states.
 Finally, a layer of single-qubit gates maps the fully-entangled graph state onto the GHZ state $\ket{\psi_\text{GHZ}} = (\ket{000} + \ket{111})/\sqrt{2}$.
 The obtained state $\rho_\text{exp}$ is determined using quantum state tomography and produces a $F_\text{GHZ}=\text{Tr}\qty(\rho_{\text{exp}}^\dagger \rho_{\text{ideal}})=\SI{84.97}{\%}$ fidelity overlap with the targeted GHZ state, as shown in Fig.~\ref{fig:GHZ}\textbf{e}.
-The obtained fidelity is mainly limited by decoherence of the qubits and residual ZZ interactions.
-In particular, the ZZ interactions also result in an additional phase of $e^{i0.378}$ on the $\ket{111}$ state.
+The PST dynamics also result in an additional phase of $e^{i0.378}$ on the $\ket{111}$ state.
 Since the GHZ state is a superposition of only two computational states, this phase error is equivalent to applying a single-qubit Z rotation.
 When allowing for this additional phase freedom in the GHZ, we obtain a fidelity of $F'_\text{GHZ}=\SI{88.08}{\%}$.
+The obtained fidelity is close to the simulated decoherence limit of \SI{89.11}{\%}.